prado-rafa/pitch-voice/README.md

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+﻿This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 The most recent version of the guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).